 13. Explore the Spanish colonial heritage

 The Philippines was a Spanish colony for more than 3 centuries, specifically from 1565 to 1898.
-Although little remains of the language or the monuments and buildings that were once erected, in many parts of the country the colonial legacy can still be noticed, which, in our opinion, goes beyond what remains standing.
-The charisma of Filipinos is very different from that of their Asian neighbors and you can also appreciate a bit of Spanish in words of Tagalog, Visayan, Ilocano, and Chavacano, as well as in street names, food, or even in the surnames of its inhabitants.
+Although little remains of the language, monuments, and buildings from that period, in many parts of the country you can still feel the colonial legacy, which, in our opinion, goes beyond the buildings still standing.
+Filipino culture has a very different feel from that of its Asian neighbors and you can also notice traces of Spanish in Tagalog, Visayan, Ilocano, and Chavacano words, as well as in street names, food, and even people’s surnames.

-We believe that one of the things to do in the Philippines is to emphasize this, and you can easily do so if you dedicate a few hours to walking the streets of Intramuros in Manila.
-Of course, there are plenty more places, such as Vigan (which is probably the most beautiful city in the Philippines), the San Agustin Church in Paoáy (Ilocos Norte), or Fort San Pedro and Magellan’s Cross in Cebu.
+We think this is one of the most interesting things to pay attention to in the Philippines, and you can easily do so if you spend a few hours walking the streets of Intramuros in Manila.
+Of course, there are plenty of other places, such as Vigan (which is probably the most beautiful city in the Philippines), the San Agustin Church in Paoay (Ilocos Norte), or Fort San Pedro and Magellan’s Cross in Cebu.

-Other architecturally interesting sites are Escolta Street, where you can still see a bit of Art Deco architecture in Manila; Silay, with imposing examples of sugar haciendas in Negros; and Iloilo, perhaps one of the most interesting cities in the country and home to the beautiful Miagao Church.
+Other interesting architectural sites are Escolta Street, where you can still see a bit of Art Deco architecture in Manila; Silay, with imposing examples of sugar haciendas in Negros; and Iloilo, perhaps one of the country’s most interesting cities and home to the beautiful Miagao Church.

-Discover much more about this topic by reading History of the Philippines: Brief summary.
+Learn more about this topic in History of the Philippines: Brief summary.

 Crisologo Street in Vigan